bi4528/sicspy/README.md

-sicspy
+SicsPy
 ========

-sicspy is Python package developed for algorithms for solving the Subgraph Isomorphism Constraint Satisfaction problem.
+SicsPy is Python package developed for algorithms for solving the Subgraph Isomorphism Constraint Satisfaction problem.

 Simple example
 --------------